-Does FBI Raid On Trump Lawyer Cohen Mean Attorney-Client Privilege Is 'Dead?'
+Does FBI Raid On Trump Lawyer Cohen Mean Attorney-Client Privilege Is 'Dead'?

 To conduct a search, law enforcement authorities convince a judge why they believe a crime may have been committed and why they expect to find evidence for their investigation in the home or office they want to inspect.

 The rules are even trickier for lawyers because of the privilege afforded to the work between them and their clients.
-That's why Justice Department officials at the highest levels had to approve Monday's activities — Deputy Attorney General Rod Rosenstein reportedly signed off on them personally.
+That is why Justice Department officials at the highest levels had to approve Monday's activities — Deputy Attorney General Rod Rosenstein reportedly signed off on them personally.

 If investigators see something in plain view while executing a search warrant, they can collect it.
 This gets a little tricky when it comes to electronic files, but there are specific rules governing computer searches, Sandick says.